 <img> tags for tracking pixels,

-<div> tags for presentation purposes, etc. But for the sake of user experience, Google also provide a curated list of templates, both from them and from the community that you can find using their wizard.
+<div> tags for presentation purposes, etc. But for the sake of user experience, Google also provides a curated list of templates, both from them and from the community that you can find using their wizard.

 Triggers can be combined, and basic exception rules can be used to create complex triggering rules for tags.